Thajeepan-Rathiharan/News_Home_Page/README.md

 - Screenshot of the page on a mobile device.
 ![Screenshot of the page on a mobile device.](IMG/burger-menu-icon.jpg)

+- Screenshot of the burger menu icon on a mobile device.
 ![Screenshot of the burger menu icon on a mobile device.](IMG/burger-menu-icon.jpg)

 - Screenshot of the burger menu open on a mobile device.